cameron-terry/github-error-checking/README.md

    node lib/index.js samples/user-order-services.diff
    ```

-This will show you the added code sections that would be analyzed in a real PR.
+This will show you the added code sections and their LLM analysis results for error handling.

 See the [samples/README.md](samples/README.md) for more information about the sample files and the error handling issues they contain.